nathvda/diddlydoo-app/README.md

 Please, have a tour on the repository.

 Known Issues :
-- Impossible to check more than one date at a time.
+- Possible to check more than one date at a time, but the date must already appeared in the json file.
+If it does not, it won't be updated.

 Team :
 Nour Everaert,